0xNineteen/plonk-tutorial/README.md

-# PLONK square tutorial (from scratch)
+# PLONK x^2 tutorial (from scratch)

 Build a toy PLONK prover and verifier by hand, starting from the simplest useful statement:

 > Prove knowledge of a private `x` such that `x * x = y`, where `y` is public.

-This repository contains **lesson documents only**.
+Working from the initial commit 2f1a3ed03af155a2a919e62577f8c487c2b9df08, the repository contains **lesson documents only**.
 You write all code yourself.

-Pedagogy follows the trace-and-gates viewpoint in [All you wanted to know about Plonk](https://blog.lambdaclass.com/all-you-wanted-to-know-about-plonk/) by LambdaClass.

 ## Lessons